 Cold Weather Shipping

-When sending swabs in aerobic transport media, serum and other specimens that should be refrigerated, ensure a cold freezer pack is placed in the same compartment with them.
-If breakable items are packaged with hard frozen packs, some padding or dividers must be placed between the freezer pack(s) and the breakable items.
+When sending swabs in aerobic transport media, serum and other specimens that should be refrigerated, ensure a cold freezer pack is placed in the same compartment.
+If breakable items are packaged with hard frozen packs, padding or dividers must be placed between the freezer pack(s) and the breakable items.

-Thermal bubble pouches and small thermal mailers are available from our shipping department, along with other shipping supplies provided for your convenience.
+Thermal bubble pouches and small thermal mailers are available from our shipping department.